 Lelia Ledain

-Lelia Ledain is a litigator who has handled a wide range of high-stakes, complex civil litigation in both federal and state courts, including antitrust, securities, ERISA, False Claims Act, consumer protection, breach of contract and other commercial matters.
+Lelia Ledain handles a wide range of high-stakes, complex, civil litigation in both federal and state courts, with a particular focus on employment matters, including discrimination, retaliation, and whistleblower claims, as well as consumer protection, ERISA, business tort and breach of contract claims.

 Lelia has extensive experience representing clients at all stages of litigation, from case inception through trial.
 In particular, she has drafted dispositive motions and briefs, taken and defended numerous fact and expert depositions, and prepared witnesses for trial.

 Lelia maintains an active pro bono practice.
-Lelia served as lead counsel in a Section 1983 jury trial in the Southern District of New York, where she conducted jury selection, delivered the opening argument, conducted direct- and cross- examinations, and argued numerous motions in limine, including a successful motion for mistrial.
+Lelia has served as lead counsel in three jury trials in the Southern District of New York, where she conducted jury selection, delivered the opening and closing arguments, conducted direct- and cross- examinations, and argued numerous motions in limine, including a successful motion for mistrial.

 Super Lawyers has recognized Lelia as a Litigation “Rising Star.”